-Professor in charge of Geotechnical Engineering
+Professor in Geotechnical Engineering

 Geotechnical engineering is the division of civil engineering that deals with natural materials (soil, rock and groundwater) found close to the surface of the earth.
 Most of our civil engineering projects are constructed on or in soils, and many of these projects (highway embankments, earth dams) use soils or rock as the primary construction material.